guardian/mobile-apps-article-templates/README.md

 * `yarn test` runs the JS unit tests from the test/spec/unit/ directory
 * `yarn validate` runs sasslint checks on SCSS and jshint checks on JS
 * `yarn build` builds JS/CSS assets, used on CI environment for building assets
-* `yarn develop` builds JS/CSS assets and watches for changes to JS/CSS.
+* `yarn develop` builds JS and CSS (with source maps) assets and watches for changes to JS/CSS.
 If changes then rebuilds and copies assets to iOS/Android to the iOS and Android projects as specified in config.js

 ## deploying